-Orgn Investors Have Opportunity To Lead Origin Materials, Inc. Securities Fraud Lawsuit
+ORGN Investors Have Opportunity To Lead Origin Materials, Inc. Securities Fraud Lawsuit

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Origin Materials, Inc. ("Origin" or the "Company") (NASDAQ: ORGN ).
+(MENAFN- PR Newswire) BENSALEM, Pa., Sept.
+22, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Origin Materials, Inc. ("Origin" or the "Company") (NASDAQ: ORGN ).

 Class Period: February 23, 2023 – August 9, 2023